PlumDevs/PlumJob-Database/README.md

 DB_USER=admin <br>
 DB_PASSWORD=admin1234 <br> <br>

-This is for testing purposes only, before we set up and integrate global database. <br> **NEVER commit with real, hard coded credentials in application.properties or the .env file to the repository.**
+This is for testing purposes only, before we set up and integrate global database. <br> **NEVER commit with real, hard coded credentials in application.properties or the .env file to the repository.** If you use git add . when committing, be sure to **exclude the .env** using git rm.

 ### Run the application ###
 Check running logs if the set up is successful